OSGConnect/OUTDATED-tutorial-makeflow-detachmaster/README.md

-[title]: - "makeflow - Detach master from the terminal" [TOC]
+[title]: - "Makeflow - Detach master from the terminal" [TOC]

 ## Overview

-It is okay to run makeflow on the terminal when jobs complete in few minutues.
+It is okay to run Makeflow on the terminal when jobs complete in few minutes.
 What if you want to run many jobs that may run for several days and weeks.
 If you log out from the submit node, the master process will be killed.
-Since the master process keeps track of the workers that are distributed on OSG machines, you need to re-submit makeflow.
+Since the master process keeps track of the workers that are distributed on OSG machines, you need to re-submit Makeflow.

-It is a good idea to run makeflow in the detached mode.
-There are several ways to detach the master process from the terminal, such as nohup, SCREEN, tmux, and condor local job.
+It is a good idea to run Makeflow in the detached mode.
+There are several ways to detach the master process from the terminal, such as `nohup`, `SCREEN`, `tmux`, and `condor job as `local universe`.

 In this tutorial, we learn how to keep the master process alive with condor local job even after closing the terminal.